Who does History Day?

 Some students participate as part of history class.
 Others do History Day as an independent project or for extra credit.
 Students in schools and home schools participate.
+Maybe History Day could be part of your personalized learning plan.
 Creating a project for Vermont History Day can help you learn history and new skills!

 What is the theme this year?